 There is a long-term trend in the United States of increasing use of physician services per capita that amounts to somewhat less than 1 percent per year.
 The increase in use of physician services by enrollees who were not insured for these services prior to coverage under the program is much higher.
-Also, the reimbursement on the basis of itemized bills, effective in April 1968, may result in increased utilization.
-Further, there were no major epidemics of respiratory diseases during 1967-68, and utilization may have been unusually low in those years.
+Further, there were no major epidemics of respiratory diseases during 1966-67 and the first half of 1968; the assumptions used in the cost estimates should contain an allowance for the possibility of an occasional epidemic.

-The expected estimates assume an increase in utilization of 2 percent per year between July 1967 and July 1969 and of 1 percent per year thereafter.
-The high-cost estimates assume an increase in utilization of 5 percent per year throughout this period.
+The "expected" estimates assume an increase in utilization of 2 percent per year for calendar years 1968 and 1969 and of 11⁄2 percent per year thereafter.